 It is known for its literary giants, including J.R.R.
 Tolkien, C.S.
-Lewis and Lewis Carol among many others.
+Lewis, and Lewis Caroll among many others.

 Its streets are mostly bike friendly so you can ride all over town and not have to worry much about security.

-Nonetheless, it is small quiet little town full of students so after awhile, as in any other university town, you will just need to go out not to get bored out of your mind.
+Nonetheless, it is a small quiet little town full of students so after a while, as in any other university town, you will just need to go out not to get bored out of your mind.

 Warnings & Dangers in Oxford

 Oxford is very safe to travel to.
 Your biggest worry, when traveling to this city, should be the pickpockets and scammers.
 There is some violent crime but if you apply basic precaution rules, that should minimize the risk of something going wrong.

 Transportation and taxis are generally safe and reliable in Oxford, but don't rely on taxi drivers' recommendations of pubs and bars and be careful in public transport, as it's a place where pickpockets operate.

 PICKPOCKETS RISK : MEDIUM

 You will find pickpockets at popular tourist landmarks.
 Follow your common sense and remain vigilant at all times, especially in public transportation and at crowded stations.

 NATURAL DISASTERS RISK : LOW